wcps.model¶

 Extract the given band

-from this multiband object.- Parameters:
+band_namefrom this multiband object.- Parameters:

 band_name – The band name or position (0-based index)